Notice of website discontinuation following termination of GAC activities in Guinea on 23 August 2025

-This website is no longer being updated following the illegal expropriation by the Republic of Guinea of GAC’s assets and operations.
+This website is no longer being updated following the termination of GAC activities in Guinea on 23 August 2025.

 All content here reflects information published prior to the termination of GAC activities on 23 August 2025.
 It does not represent any activities or positions thereafter and remains online for archival purposes only.